 Picture a pocket of flowers, then a earthquake happens (note: the earth is made of cheese).
 This is what Cheese Quake smells like.
 It’s definitely one of the strongest strains in terms of it’s pungent nature, I found myself lighting incense more often.
 It’s a delicious aroma, though – don’t get me wrong; however some of us attempt to be considerate to others living in the same household.

 You can see from the photo that the bud is nice and crisp.
 For just a 1 gram package, Cheese Quake had some gnarly nugs that were clearly cured with love.

 The taste is spectacular, intensely floral and funky.
 You could be sampling some ripe blue cheese, a few grapes, perhaps an aged Red wine – and Cheese Quake would be right at home in the mix.
 Working with food myself, it’s only natural for comparisons and pairings to bounce around the ol’ noggin.

 Getting high with Cheese Quake is, as it’s name suggests, a potent experience.
 I was stoned within the first three minutes of hitting the mini bong, the onset was perfect.
+It really reminded of the bongs you find on sites similar to King’s Pipe (kings-pipe.com/) that my friends and I wanted to try a while back, but never really got the chance to.
 The feeling is super bubbly, almost like I’m walking around with a Django Reinhardt soundtrack following me.
 Often times I’ve wished for a real life soundtrack, turns out you’ve just got to make the music yourself.

 Speaking of music, Cheese Quake really works with headphones.
 Dig into some of your favorite tracks, and space out.
 On the other hand, the peppy high lends itself to going out and about.
 Grilling is a perfect activity while sampling this strain; nothing like some good people, cold beers, sizzling meat, and a powerful herb.